Last Updated on May 28, 2022

 By using these open source tools, individuals can produce high quality annotated text within a few minutes, and at no cost at all.
 The code is portable, and can be output to documents in a wide array of formats.

-Now, let’s explore the 7 lightweight markup languages at hand.
-For each title we have compiled its own portal page, a full description with an in-depth analysis of its features, together with links to relevant resources and reviews.
+Let’s explore the 9 lightweight markup languages at hand.
+For each title we have compiled its own portal page, a full description with an in-depth analysis of its features, together with links to relevant resources.